Better Education - Reflection and Ideas

 Learnings from Montessori and Waldorf Schools

 There are a few key things that we can learn from Montessori and Waldorf schools which can help prepare people for success in our modern world.
-Firstly, both of these educational models place a .
-Secondly, they create a for children, which helps them to feel confident and secure in their learning.
-Finally, they , instilling a lifelong love of learning in their students.
+Firstly, both of these educational models place a strong emphasis on hands-on learning and allow children to learn at their own pace.
+Secondly, they create a supportive and nurturing environment for children, which helps them to feel confident and secure in their learning.
+Finally, they encourage a love of learning , instilling a lifelong love of learning in their students.

 Both Montessori and Waldorf schools could be improved by preparing students more for the challenges of our modern world.
 This could be done by incorporating more real-world problems into the curriculum and encouraging students to think about how they can make a difference in the world.
 Secondly, both of these models could benefit from incorporating more technology into the classroom, as this is an increasingly important part of our world.
 Finally, both Montessori and Waldorf schools could do more to promote social and emotional learning, as this is increasingly recognised as being essential for success in our modern world.